jptrelo/elemprende/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 == Changelog ==

-= 2.0 - 2018/04/03 =
+= 2.0.2 - 2018/04/09 =
-* Update: Friendly URL for normal pagination, redirect /?vpage=PAGENUM to /page/PAGENUM
+* Update: Use SEO friendly URL for normal pagination.
+Redirect /?vpage=NUMBER to new friendly URL depending on which page the pagination is showing on
 * Compatible Fix: Excerpt of posts created by the Cornerstone Page Builder plugin is incorrect
 * Tweak: Update content of the Settings page and description of some settings